kg8m/vim-fzf-tjump/README.md

 vim-fzf-tjump
 ==================================================

-A Vim plugin to be an alternative to Vim's builtin `:tjump`.
+A Vim plugin aiming to be an alternative to Vim's builtin `:tjump`.

   * Can filter and select tag candidates by fzf
   * Can show selected tag candidate's code preview